BlueWebNodes/bluewebnodes.github.io/graphic-design-examples.md

 </div>

 <div>
-    <p>Graphic Design includes logo, business card, postcard, fold, flyer, poster, and advertisement design.
-I would like to help to edit photos or picgtures for you too. </p>
+    <p>Graphic Design includes logo, business card, postcard, folder, flyer, poster, booklet, and advertisement design.
+I would like to help to edit photos or pictures for you too. </p>
 </div>

 <div class="gridlayoutfirst">